What is a professional negligence claim?

 Independent financial advisers are regulated by the Financial Conduct Authority (FCA).
 The FCA has a Code of Conduct which all financial advisers should abide by.

-However, any compensation awarded by the Ombudsman may not reflect the losses you have suffered as a result of the IFA’s negligence or breach and court proceedings can always be brought for the full amount of losses you have suffered.
-The Ombudsman can only award up to £150,000 so if your claim is in excess of this sum you should consider court proceedings.
+This independent body can carry out an investigation and may be able to award compensation, although there are different limits for compensation which can be awarded by the Financial Ombudsman which depend on when the complaint was referred to it.
+Depending on the limit of compensation which applies, any compensation awarded by the Ombudsman may not reflect the losses you have suffered as a result of the IFA’s negligence, and court proceedings may need to be brought to seek to recover the full amount of losses you have suffered.
 Our professional negligence solicitors can assist with complaints to the Ombudsman and court proceedings where necessary.

 That will often require expert evidence from an independent financial adviser.